Motormag

-MotorMag is a Mauritius car magazine, published monthly, and concentrating on cars and motorcycles testdrives.
-It was launched in 2007 and is now published by Dubourg Editions Ltd. The magazine features news, road tests and buyers guides of both cars and motocycles.
+MotorMag is a Mauritius car magazine, published monthly, and concentrating on cars and motorcycles test drives.
+It was launched in 2007 and is now published by Dubourg Editions Ltd. The magazine features news, road tests and buyers guides of both cars and motorcycles.
 The reviews and news are written mostly in French but sometimes in English also.
 It has a cover price of Rs.95 in Mauritius.The MotorMag office is situated in Curepipe, Mauritius.

 History

 MotorMag magazine was launched in December 2007.
 It was the first car magazine to be launched in Mauritius.